moufmouf/graphqlite-phpuk-workshop/README.md

 Success!!!
 We have only 3 queries instead of 102.

-Let's see how long the query took: 7s (!!!)
+Let's see how long the query took: 520ms (vs 650ms previously).

-Here, you see something quite unsettling.
-While it would make perfect sense that 3 queries run faster than 102 queries, the opposite happens to be true!
+You can notice that the performance is better, but not immensely better.

+Please note that MySQL and PHP are on the same host, so latency is quite short.
+With a MySQL on another physical server, we could expect a more important difference.

-Doctrine performance can be a strange beast (if you happen to know why, please open a PR!)
+Doctrine performance can be a strange beast and MySQL is very good at answering short queries.

 Conclusion: always test your performance optimizations.